 Dyson cordless vacuum reviews – compare the whole range to find the best for your budget

 After a long dry spell, we saw some great deals on Dyson cordless models in the run up to Black Friday and Cyber Monday 2019, including £100 off the top-end V11 Absolute.
-Some of these deals have now ended, but a few are sticking around.
+Some of these deals have now ended, but a few are sticking around for the January sales.

 Click on the model name to check out our full review, or you can use the retailer links to get straight to the deals.